 On February 4, 2019, the Nasdaq Hearings Panel issued a decision granting our request for continued listing of our common stock on The Nasdaq Capital Market pursuant to an extension through June 25, 2019, subject to the condition that we shall have demonstrated a closing bid price of \$1.00 per share or more for a minimum of ten consecutive business days by June 25, 2019.
-In order to meet such compliance of the \$1.00 per share bid price, we intend to consummate a reverse stock split as described in this prospectus in order to achieve such compliance.
+In order to meet such compliance of the \$1.00 per share bid price, we effected a one-for-ten reverse stock split on May 8, 2019 in order to achieve such compliance; provided that our common stock trades at a price greater than \$1.00 for ten consecutive trading days prior to June 25, 2019.
 In addition, we do not expect to meet the stockholder equity requirements as of March 31, 2019 and expect to utilize the proceeds from this Rights Offering in order to establish compliance with such requirements.